nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `markApp 5` Marks an appointment with 5th patient as done.

-Marks an appointment with a patient as done using button method:

 ### Create a Medical Certificate for patient: `create`

 Create a PDF Medical Certificate for a patient using command: